confio/cosmos-hd-key-derivation-spec/README.md

 m / 44' / coin_type' / account' / change / address_index
 ```

-where `m` is a constant symbol that defines the beginning of the path, `/` is the
+where `m` is a constant symbol a the beginning of the path, `/` is the separator of path
-separator of path components, `44` is the the `purpose` value from BIP43, `'` denotes
+components, `44` is the the `purpose` value from BIP43, `'` denotes hardened derivation
-hardened derivation and the remaining four symbols are variable names for integers.
-A
+and the remaining four symbols are variable names for integers.
+A BIP44 path always has
-BIP44 path always has those five components.
+those five components.

 A `coin_type` registry is maintained in [SLIP44] and the pattern for some example
 blockchains look like this.